Trizzlenova/datatalks-imdb-capstone/README.md

 #### To access data files, click [here](https://datasets.imdbws.com/).
 To read the dataset documentation, click [here](https://www.imdb.com/interfaces/).

 ## :grey_question: Questions We're All Asking
-1. What are the top voted TV shows?
+1. How do I even get this data?
-2. What is the hottest genre year over year?
+2. What are the top voted TV shows?
-3.
+3. What is the hottest genre year over year?

 ## :twisted_rightwards_arrows: Data Pipeline
 ![pipeline](images/data_pipeline.png)